Unsafe abortion: Conflating illegal and unsafe abortion

-Unsafe abortions sometimes occur where abortion is legal, and safe abortions sometimes occur where abortion is illegal.
-Legalization is not always followed by elimination of unsafe abortion.
-Affordable safe services may be unavailable despite legality, and conversely, women may be able to afford medically competent services despite illegality.
+Similarly, safe abortions can occur where abortion is illegal, as women may be able to afford medically appropriate services despite illegality.

-When abortion is illegal, that generally contributes to the prevalence of unsafe abortion, but it is not the only contributor.
-In addition, a lack of access to safe and effective contraception contributes to unsafe abortion.
+The prevalence of unsafe abortion can be determined by factors other than legality, such as access to safe and effective contraception and medical advances like penicillin.
 It has been estimated that the incidence of unsafe abortion could be reduced by as much as 73% without any change in abortion laws if modern family planning and maternal health services were readily available globally.